MMesch/labextension_tutorial/README.md

 If you don't have jupyterlab open, start it with `jupyter lab --watch`.
 In this extension, we are going to add a command to the application command registry and expose it to the user in the command palette.
-The command palette can be seen when clicking on _Commands` on the left hand side of Jupyterlab.
+The command palette can be seen when clicking on `Commands` on the left hand side of Jupyterlab.
 The command palette can be seen as a list of actions that can be executed by jupyterlab. (see screenshot below).

 ![Jupyter Command Registry](images/command_registry.png)

-Often, extension provide some new functions to jupyterlab to the applications command registry and then expose them to the user through the command palette or through a menu item.
+Often, extensions provide some new functions to jupyterlab to the applications command registry and then expose them to the user through the command palette or through a menu item.